pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     });
     ```

-This is where we see how powerful Pulumi can be when we are creating our infrastructure with TypeScript.
+This is where we see the power of Pulumi when we build our infrastructure with TypeScript.
 We can create a TypeScript
 class that [extends](https://www.typescriptlang.org/docs/handbook/classes.html) Pulumi ComponentResource.
-ComponentResource is a resource
-that aggregates one or more other child resources into a higher level abstraction.
-The component resource itself is a resource,
-but does not require custom create, read, update and delete operations for provisioning.
+ComponentResource is a resource that aggregates one or more other child resources into a higher level abstraction.
+The component resource itself is a resource, but does not require custom create, read, update and delete operations for provisioning.

 The shell of the class will look as follows: